A German Immigrant Girl Shares Her Adventure

 Life sometimes seemed a weary burden, but I did not forget that.
 However, for my sin—that of giving way to my hasty temper—I should still have been an inmate of my own delightful home, surrounded by my dear little ones and the comforts and luxuries I had always been accustomed to.

-One day, after teaching for several months, I returned home from giving lessons and found a letter upon my table from Germany.
+One day, after teaching for several months, I returned home from giving lessons and found a letter on my table from Germany.
 I knew it to be from Augusta, Dora's sister, and I hastily broke the seal, for I longed to hear once more from home.
 I believed God's dealings with me to be only just, and I strove to bear with patience and resignation my sad lot.

 It was a reply to the one I had sent apprising her of Dora's death.
 After speaking affectionately of her sister, she wrote the news of the day, and of such other matters as she thought I would be pleased to hear, and ended by warmly urging me to return to Germany, for, as she said, "-she could not endure the thought of my being so alone and friendless in a foreign land."